-Not many people heard of Punggol Beach or Punggol Point Park.
-However, the place is like a hidden gem of Singapore with actual beach and soft white sand.
+Not many people have heard of Punggol Beach or Punggol Point Park.
+However, the place is a hidden gem of Singapore which is an actual beach and soft white sand.

-The beautiful beach is littered by large rocks, so, you should not take off your slippers when walking around the beach.
+The beautiful beach is littered with large rocks, so, you should not take off your shoes when walking around the beach.

-Even though not many people know this beach, their facilities here are quite complete as you can find cycling trails, walking pathway, a pond and even children playground.
+Even though not many people know this beach, their facilities here are quite complete as you can find cycling trails, walking pathways, a pond, and even children’s playgrounds.

 To get to the island, you need to take a boat from Changi village terminal.
 No reservation to make because the boat will automatically take off if there are 12 passengers on board.

-If you want to experience the real Kampong village, consider rental bike and get around the island.
+If you want to experience the real Kampong village, consider rental bikes and get around the island.